Original article continues below...

 Although we’d love for money to be no object when it comes to gaming, the reality is that for most people price is a significant factor in determining what to buy, and that’s especially true around the holiday season when Xbox One X will be released.

-The Xbox One X has now been confirmed as having a price of $499/£449/AU$649).
+The Xbox One X, however, is a recent launch and is priced at $499/£449/AU$649.
 This is significantly more than the price for the PS4 Pro and despite having many excellent features as well as exclusives, Microsoft may find it challenging to convince players to part with the extra $100/£100 which could essentially buy them two more games to still enjoy in 4K on the PS4 Pro.